Leo Cornic

-Leo Erik Jean Cornic (born 2 January 2001) is a Norwegian footballer who plays as a defender for the Norwegian professional football club Tromsø.
+Leo Erik Jean Cornic (born 2 January 2001) is a Norwegian footballer who plays as a defender for the Norwegian professional football club Brann.

 Career

 Vålerenga

 In 2010, nine years old, Cornic started playing for Vålerenga's youth teams.
 He would later rise through the ranks and found himself playing for their second team in the Norwegian Second Division by 2018.
 The same year, Cornic signed his first professional contract with the club, lasting until the end of the 2020 season.
 In 2019 he would get his debut for the first team, in a cup tie against Faaberg, which would go on to be the only game he would play for Vålerenga's first team.

 After impressing with his appearances for Vålerenga's second team, Cornic was loaned out to Bærum for the latter half of the 2019 season.
 Cornic was capped ten times for the Norwegian Second Division side, before returning back to Vålerenga.